 The Audit Committee operates as a preparatory committee for the Board of Directors with respect to accounting and auditing, including related risk matters.
-The committee reviews and submits recommendations to the Board of Directors on financial reports and the assessment of the related risks, accounting principles and procedures, internal controls, reports from both internal and external auditors, whistleblowing, compliance and anti-money laundering activities.
+The committee reviews and submits recommendations to the Board of Directors on financial reports and the assessment of the related risks, accounting principles and procedures, internal controls, and reports from both internal and external auditors.
 The Audit Committee convenes at least four times a year.

-The Audit Committee currently consists of Jørn P. Jensen (Chairman), Ingrid Bonde and Jens Due Olsen.
-The Audit Committee held six meetings in 2017.
+The Audit Committee currently consists of Jens Due Olsen (Chairman), Bente Avnung Landsnes, Jan Thorsgaard Nielsen and Christian Sagild.
+The Audit Committee held 13 meetings in 2018.